algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/FuncSpecs-Helper.md

 - No update of the firmware made by bluetooth/usb is planned for the moment

-In scope
-3.1 Overview of In-Scope Activities
-3.2 Prototype Development for Bluetooth and GSM Testing

-Out of Scope
-4.1 Application and API Final Development
-4.2 Technical Specifications
+---

-Table of Contents
+# Table of Contents

 1. Glossary